wastless/TodoApi/README.md

 * Scaffold a controller with CRUD methods.
 * Configure routing, URL paths, and return values.
 * Call the web API with Postman.
 * At the end, having a web API that can manage "to-do" items stored in a database.
-(DB 'in memory' for this example)
+(DB _in memory_ for this example)

 ## Overview